Simon Nian by Yves Rodier

 Pignouf et Hamlet

-After the demise of Pignouf, Rodier moved to France, where he went to work in the animation industry.
-He did lay-outs and poses for productions like 'L'Aventure de l'Écriture', 'Bob Morane', 'Papyrus' (based on Lucien de Gieter's comic strip) and 'Fantômette' (which was adapted into a comic strip by François Craenhals).
-He was a storyboard artist for the film 'Heavy Metal 2000', the series 'Les Aventures d'une Mouche' (based on the Lewis Trondheim comic), and for the animated series with André Franquin's 'Marsupilami'.
+In the early 2000s, Rodier moved to France, to work in the animation industry.
+He did lay-outs and poses for productions like 'L'Aventure de l'Écriture', 'Bob Morane', 'Papyrus' (based on Lucien de Gieter's comic strip) and 'Fantômette' (adapted into a comic strip by François Craenhals).
+He was a storyboard artist for 'Heavy Metal 2000', the series 'Les Aventures d'une Mouche' (based on the Lewis Trondheim comic), and the animated series with André Franquin's 'Marsupilami'.

 El Spectro by Yves RodierEl Spectro by Yves Rodier